 @state is_pausable: bool = false;}

 At the same time, we introduced @state decorator to mark the specific member variable as state variable while the ones not decorated are class variables.
 In v0.2, all variables are default as blockchain state variables.
-Since we moved @storage
+Since we moved @storage into @contract class for better inheritence, we now have to sperate blockchain state variables and normal class properties by having @state decorator.

 @storage